bekk/bekk-christmas/post/kotlin/sealed-classes.md

 authors:
   - Henrik Gundersen
 ---
 Sealed classes in Kotlin are a concept close to enums that we are used to from other languages.
-They are used for representing restricted class hierarchies, which means that each type have to be within a limited set of values.
-Unlike enums — where each value only exists as a single instance — a value in a sealed class can have several instances containing state.
+While enums are used to represent a set of values — sealed classes are used for representing restricted class hierarchies.
+This means that each type have to be within a limited set of values and can have several instances containing state.
 This gives us the possibility to make more expressive data models.

 ## Declaring sealed classes
 To declare a sealed class — put the `sealed` modifier in front of the class name.
 Note that a sealed class can have subclasses, but all of them must be declared in the same file as the sealed class itself.